rajisharan/12th-microbiology/content.en/microbiology/microscopy/_index.md

 Secondary electrons are mainly used in scanning electron microscope (SEM) for imaging the surface topography of biological specimens.
 The interaction of electron beam with samples results in secondary electrons and backscattered electrons that are detected by standard SEM equipment.

-lectron beams with specimen

 ### Working Principle and Instrumentation of TEM

 The optics of the TEM is similar to conventional transmission light microscope.
-A transmission electron microscope has the following components, 1.
-Electron gun 2.
-Condenser lens 3.
-Specimen stage 4.
-Objective lens and projector lens 5.
+A transmission electron microscope has the following components,
+1. Electron gun
+2. Condenser lens
+3. Specimen stage
+4. Objective lens and projector lens 5.
 Screen/photographic film/Charged

-Coupled Device (CCD) camera Electron Gun consists of a tungsten
+Coupled Device (CCD) camera

-filament or cathode that emits electrons on receiving high voltage electric current (50,000–100,000 volts).
+Electron Gun consists of a tungsten filament or cathode that emits electrons on receiving high voltage electric current (50,000–100,000 volts).
 A high voltage between the electron source (cathode) and an anode plate is applied leading to an electrostatic field through which the electrons are accelerated.

 The emitted electrons travel through vacuum in the microscope column.
 Vacuum is essential to prevent strong scattering of electrons by gases.
 Electromagnetic condenser lenses focus the electrons into a very thin beam.
 Electron beam then travels through the specimen and then through the electromagnetic objective lenses.
 In a TEM microscope, the sample is located in the middle of the column.
 At the bottom of the microscope, unscattered electrons hit the fluorescent screen giving image of specimen with its different parts displayed in varied darkness, according to their density.
 The image can be studied directly, photographed or digitally recorded.
 Figure 2.9 show the arrangement